 The diesel consumption and related emissions for special transports due to oversize parts is estimated with a factor of 1.2 on the specification of large trucks.

-The partly calculated and partly estimated transport distances vary between 50km for foundation materials up to 2,211km for some installation equipment.
+The partly calculated and partly estimated transport distances vary between 50km for foundation materials up to 7,773km for tower sections.

 Installation

 Table 4 describes all resources and materials required for the installation phase of the wind farm.